-In the first part of this article series, I described what Track and Trace is and how it relates to outbound logistics; if you missed it, check it out here.
+In the first part of this article series, I described what Track and Trace is and how it relates to outbound logistics.
 In this article, I will discuss how we can provide full visibility into the inbound logistics process by leveraging SAP's Event Management module and EDI carrier status notifications.
 Organizations that place purchase orders (PO) for their suppliers or manufacturers have a very real need to make sure that the product arrives at the intended destination on the date that it was requested and promised.
 Scheduling receiving resources and ability to meet customer demand, all rely on the product getting to the warehouse when it was scheduled to be there.

 Do you have enough time between when you find out about the issue and the time needed to correct it?
 Do these issues in inbound logistics cause disruption and potentially lead to lost customers and sales?

 As mentioned in the first part of this article, the key to remedying this issue was discussed back in the 1990s and termed "Supply Chain Event Management" – give me the ability to monitor the events occurring throughout my supply chain, as and when they occur; let me measure these events against what I had expected to occur, and if it differs in any way, let me know so that I can take proactive measures to correct it.
 SAP was a part of the “think tank” that coined the term “Supply Chain Event Management” and created the product SAP Event Management to provide this Track and Trace functionality.

 With regard to the diagram, let's discuss the inbound logistics process in detail.